circleci/circleci-docs/jekyll/_cci2/about-circleci.md

 2. **Checkout code:** CircleCI checked out your GitHub repository and "cloned" it into the virtual environment launched in step 1.

-3. **echo:** this was the only other instruction in your `config.yml` file: CircleCI ran the echo command with the input "A first hello" (echo,  <https://linux.die.net/man/1/echo>, does exactly what you'd think it would do).
+3. **echo:** this was the only other instruction in your `config.yml` file: CircleCI ran the echo command with the input "A first hello" ([echo](https://linux.die.net/man/1/echo), does exactly what you'd think it would do).

-Even though there was no actual source code in your repo, and no actual tests configured in your `config.yml`, CircleCI considers your build to have "succeeded" because all steps completed successfully (returned an exit code, <https://en.wikipedia.org/wiki/Exit_status>, of 0.
+Even though there was no actual source code in your repo, and no actual tests configured in your `config.yml`, CircleCI considers your build to have "succeeded" because all steps completed successfully (returned an [exit code](https://en.wikipedia.org/wiki/Exit_status), of 0.
 Most customers' projects are far more complicated, oftentimes with multiple Docker images and multiple steps, including a large number of tests—here's an example.
-You can learn more about all the possible steps one might put in a `config.yml` file <https://circleci.com/docs/2.0/configuration-reference>.
+You can learn more about all the possible steps one might put in a `config.yml` file in the [Configuration Reference](https://circleci.com/docs/2.0/configuration-reference).

 ### Breaking Your Build!